lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

 Given a :class:`~lief.PE.ResourceDirectory`, the :attr:`~lief.PE.ResourceDirectory.childs` property returns an **iterator** (quiet similar to a ``list``) over the sub tree associated with the node.

-The following snippet retrieves the :attr:`~lief.PE.RESOURCE_TYPES.MANIFEST` element and print it.
+The following snippet retrieves the :attr:`~lief.PE.ResourcesManager.TYPE.MANIFEST` element and print it.

 .. code-block:: python